MarathonZhenyuMa/ACLR/README.md

 'ACLR.m' is the main function file.

-You can use the running script file 'ACLR_run.m' to perform efficient clustering for three synthetic and eight real-world data sets adopted in manuscript.
+You can run the script file 'ACLR_run.m' to perform efficient clustering for three synthetic and eight real-world data sets used in manuscript.
+(Notice to add the entire folder into the path)

 If you have any questions, please connect <u>zhenyu.ma@mail.nwpu.edu.cn</u>